BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/PHP-SQL.md

 ## On Your Own

-If you search for a car without entering anything in the fields, you get an error.
+* If you search for a car without entering anything in the fields, you get an error.
 Find a way to return all cars in that situation.
+* The code as-written only lets you search for one field at a time (e.g. *Make* or *Model* but not both).
+Enhance the page to allow searching by more than one field.